sellalab/PolygenicAdaptation1D/README.md

 ## Trajectory simulations

-simulate\_trajectories\_argparse.py simulates allele trajectories of alleles segregating at the time of the shift, with specific squared effect sizes in units of &delta;<sup>2</sup> =Vs/(2N) (=steady-state scaled selection coefficients).
+simulate\_trajectories\_argparse.py simulates allele trajectories of alleles segregating at the time of the shift, with specific squared effect sizes in units of &delta;<sup>2</sup> =Vs/(2N) (=steady-state scaled selection coefficients); this is referred to as the *single allele* simulation in the paper (or *only allele* (OA) in early versions).
 Under the recommended default setting, the simulator will average results for a given squared effect size over the corresponding initial MAF distribution.
 The program can be run on the command line and takes the following parameters:

 -nM --number_mutants The number of alleles (per tuple) that we simulate in this trajectory run.
 With the simulator defaults, a *tuple* will just correspond to a particular choice of scaled steady-state selection coefficient (=squared phenotypic effect in units of Vs/(2N)).
 And taking nM=500 for example, means that for each of the 13 scaled selection coefficients, ranging from 0.1 to 100, that the simulator by default uses, it will simulate trajectories of 500 alleles with phenotypic effect aligned to the shift in optimum and 500 alleles with phenotypic effect opposing the shift in optimum.
 For reasonable results you probably want to do, say, a couple 1000 mutants per run, and also do a number of such runs. (default = 1000)